Kirkcudbright Bridge – Updates

 Next steps

-A report was presented to councillors at the meeting of the council’s Economy and Infrastructure Committee on 3 June, outlining the findings and outcomes of the full assessment report, in addition to the range of options being implemented.
+A report was presented to councillors at the meeting of the council’s Economy and Infrastructure Committee on 2 September.
 Councillors agreed to:

-- note the positive steps being taken to reopen Kirkcudbright Bridge to cars and small vans to a maximum of 3 tonnes
+• note the positive steps taken to realise the reopening of the Bridge to cars and small vans to a maximum of 3 Tonne

-- note the proposed next steps in relation to the long-term project for Kirkcudbright Bridge
+• note the proposed next steps in the long term for Kirkcudbright Bridge

 View the full committee report here.